apsk14/rdmpy/README.md

 ## UPDATES:
+* [May 2025]
+  * We can now do patchwise ring deconvolution!
+This allows for much larger images (upward of 2048x2048) to be ring   deconvolved faster with less memory useage.
+If you want to increase speed and decrease memory useage just increase the patch_size argument.
+  * To try this new feature, check out the large_image.ipynb notebook.
+We are able to ring deconvolve much larger crops than in our paper.
+  * Patchwise sheet deconvolution will be coming shortly!

 * [April 2025] MAJOR UPDATE!
   * Our paper is officially published in [Nature Methods](https://www.nature.com/articles/s41592-025-02684-5).
   * The codebase has been updated to accomodate the latest dependency updates.
 See the updated package versioning below.